How to optimise your agency roster and increase your budget value

 1. Defining your agency roster

 The first challenge often encountered is the limited way many marketers define their roster.
-For many will have a working roster consisting of perhaps up to half a dozen agencies that are top of mind either due to the high volume or work (and therefore spend) or the visibility of the agency work (usually the creative work).
-But in fact this is completely ignoring what often amounts to a long but important tail within the roster and one that hides significant inefficiencies and poor governance.
+Many will have a working roster consisting of perhaps up to half a dozen agencies that are top of mind either due to the high volume of work (and therefore spending) or the visibility of the agency work (usually the creative work).
+But in fact, this completely ignores what often amounts to a long but important tail within the roster, one that hides significant inefficiencies and poor governance.

-Often within this group are the market research companies, numerous design studios and production facilities, along with various shopper marketing, promotions companies, loyalty agencies, print companies, content creators and public relations firms.
-Often spend with each of these companies will be relatively small, but collectively it will amount to a significant proportion of the marketing budget.
+Within this group are often the market research companies, numerous design studios and production facilities, along with various shopper marketing, promotions, loyalty agencies, print companies, content creators, and public relations firms.
+While spending with each of these companies will often be relatively small, collectively, it will amount to a significant proportion of the marketing budget.

-Increasingly today there are also an increasing number of technology companies, software developers and platform suppliers being paid form the marketing budget.
+Today, an increasing number of technology companies, software developers, and platform suppliers are also being paid from the marketing budget.

-Our approach to defining the true agency roster and to ensure nothing is overlooked is to analyse the spend information for all marketing cost codes and to classify the spend using our knowledge of the industry supplier base.
-Depending on the rigour of the spend management, we capture all of the marketing related spend and segment out the various suppliers and categorise them by their core capabilities.
-This process also highlights marketing spend that is not roster related and allow3 this to also be reviewed.
+Our approach to defining the true agency roster and ensuring nothing is overlooked is to analyse the spending information for all marketing cost codes and to classify the spending using our knowledge of the industry supplier base.
+Depending on the rigour of the spend management, we capture all of the marketing-related spend, segment the various suppliers, and categorise them by their core capabilities.
+This process also highlights marketing spend that is not roster-related and allows this to be reviewed.

 It has been interesting to see the incredulous response from marketing teams, especially in organisations with decentralised marketing functions, when we present the results.
-In one case the team believed the roster was less than twenty agencies and suppliers when in actual fact the spend analysis identified more than 400 companies were receiving payments from the marketing budget ranging from tens to hundreds of thousands of dollars.
+In one case, the team believed the roster was less than twenty agencies and suppliers when, in actual fact, the spend analysis identified more than 400 companies receiving payments from the marketing budget ranging from tens to hundreds of thousands of dollars.

-In another case the process identified significant legacy payments to a number of agencies and suppliers that had been overlooked and not previously reconciled against the marketing budget.
-Plus, in companies where the application of the cost codes lacked true diligence we found significant spends in the hundreds of thousands of dollars that had been allocated to marketing but was not a marketing budget item.
-Subsequently we have found that is not uncommon and is often hidden from the budget owner.
+In another case, the process identified significant legacy payments to several agencies and suppliers that had been overlooked and not previously reconciled against the marketing budget.
+Plus, in companies where the application of the cost codes lacked true diligence, we found significant spends in the hundreds of thousands of dollars that had been allocated to marketing but was not a marketing budget item.
+Subsequently, we have found that it is not uncommon and is often hidden from the budget owner.

-Once the roster is defined by the spend data we can then start the process of reviewing the total spend, identifying opportunities to eliminate duplication, inefficiencies and optimise the roster to the strategic needs.
+Once the roster is defined by the spend data, we can start the process of reviewing the total spend, identifying opportunities to eliminate duplication and inefficiencies, and optimising the roster to the strategic needs.

 2. Reviewing investment levels

-It is interesting how often relatively small spend amounts are overlooked in the budget, especially as collectively these spends accumulate to a significant component of the marketing spend.
-It is often confusing for people that this fragmented spend is actually incredibly inefficient.
-So while the marketers may think that they are getting a low price, the hidden costs of managing and maintaining this bloated roster of agencies eliminates those cost efficiencies.
+It is interesting how often relatively small spending amounts are overlooked in the budget, especially as collectively, these spending amounts accumulate to a significant component of the marketing budget.
+It is often confusing for people that this fragmented spending is actually incredibly inefficient.
+So, while marketers may think they are getting a low price, the hidden costs of managing and maintaining this bloated roster of agencies eliminate those cost efficiencies.

-A procurement approach would be to eliminate the fragmented spend by deleting all small spend suppliers from the roster.
-The problem with this is that many of these small spend suppliers are such because they provide emerging capabilities and have been added to the roster to test and possibly increase the spend with these suppliers depending on results.
+A procurement approach would be to eliminate the fragmented spending by deleting all small-spend suppliers from the roster.
+The problem with this is that many of these small-spend suppliers are such because they provide emerging capabilities and have been added to the roster to test and possibly increase the spending with these suppliers depending on the results.

-Another procurement approach would be to create buckets of capabilities and have the existing suppliers and possibly other competitive suppliers tender to be either appointed as the preferred supplier or added to a panel.
+Another procurement approach would be to create buckets of capabilities and have the existing suppliers and possibly other competitive suppliers tender to be either appointed preferred suppliers or added to a panel.

-Our recommendation is that before either of these approaches are taken there should be first an analysis of each category to determine the addressable and non-addressable spend in that category or supplier spend and second a calculation of size of the duplication and the cost efficiency to be delivered depending on the size of the reduction.
-The larger the reduction the greater the efficiency increase depending on the category of capabilities and the addressable spend.
+Our recommendation is that before either of these approaches is taken, there should be first an analysis of each category to determine the addressable and non-addressable spend in that category or supplier spend and second a calculation of the size of the duplication and the cost efficiency to be delivered depending on the size of the reduction.
+The larger the reduction, the greater the efficiency increase, depending on the category of capabilities and the addressable spend.

 3. Detailing capability requirements